adamdjbrett/doctrineofdiscovery.org/_posts/2024-02-01-settler-colonialism-higher-education.md

   - settler-colonialism
   - higher-education
 author: hugh-burnam
+sidebar:
+  - title: "Next Steps"
+    image: /assets/images/colonial-contact.jpg
+    image-alt: "Indigenous peoples on the left and European Christian colonizers on the right planting a cross.
+In the middle is Mother Earth."
+    text: "Learn More about the Doctrine of Discovery"
+    nav: next-steps
+toc: true
+toc_label: "Overview"
+toc_icon: "cog"
+published: true
 ---
 *Keywords: Settler colonialism, higher education, land grant, the Whipple Report, Onondaga Nation, Syracuse University*